microsoft/fluentui/packages/experiments/src/components/Announced/docs/AnnouncedOverview.md

     <Announced id={announcedId} message='50% complete' />
     ```

     There should only be one announced message per group of sections loaded, unless it has been over a specified period of time.
     A user can decide on a reasonable delay that sends out a status message after a chosen amount of time has passed.

-    Announced would also handle the "completed" status.
+    Announced should also handle the "completed" status.

 ***
 ### Bulk async long running operations